AIR TRANSPORT MARKET ANALYSIS AND FORECASTING - 2022/3

 In the second part of the individual assignment, students are assessed by their ability to apply the knowledge their learnt from this module to a real airline or airport case to perform the market analysis and forecasting

-This report has a target length of 3500 words.
+This report has a target word count limit of 4000 words.

 Formative assessment and feedback